 The average performance of the model can be expressed as the Root Mean Square Error (RMSE), which in accordance with LAQM.TG22 should ideally be less than 10% and not more than 25% of the relevant air quality standard (in this case, the annual mean NO2 objective of 40 μg/m3).
-The RMSE for the comparison of the adjusted modelled and measured NO2 concentrations is 0.74 μg/m3, 1.9% of the air quality objective.
-Since the RMSE is below 10% of the objective, further adjustment is not required.
+The RMSE for the comparison of the adjusted modelled and measured NO2 concentrations is 3.84 μg/m3, only just below 10% of the air quality objective, therefore a secondary adjustment factor is determined as the ratio between the measured NO2 concentration and the adjusted modelled NO2 concentration, forced through zero (1/1.0805 = 0.925).
+The RMSE following secondary adjustment is 2.37 μg/m3 (5.9% of the air quality objective).
+Since the RMSE is well below 10% of the objective, further adjustment is not considered necessary.